mDemianchuk/crypto-profit-calculator/README.md

 # Crypto Profit Calculator
-Flask-based API for calculating trading profits/losses by analyzing crypto exchange statements.
+Flask-based API for calculating crypto trading profits/losses.
 The application uses Coinbase API for fetching historical price data of 150+ cryptocurrencies.
 The local K8s cluster development and deployment is configured with Docker, minikube, and Skaffold.

 ## Prerequisites
 - [Docker](https://docs.docker.com/get-docker/)